esa/pagmo/doc/sphinx/examples/local_optimization.rst

 Usage
 -----

-Usecase of :class:`PyGMO.algorithm.worhp` is the same as that of the SNOPT as show previously.
+Use case of :class:`PyGMO.algorithm.worhp` is the same as that of the SNOPT as show previously.
 Additionally to three key parameters exposed in the constructor, it is also possible to set some WORHP parameters through the setter.

 .. note::